 Upon confirmation of any significant emergency or dangerous situation involving an imminent threat to the health or safety of the campus community, the university will, without delay and taking into account the safety of the community, determine the content of a campus notification and initiate its notification system, unless issuing a notification will-in the professional judgment of responsible authorities-compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

-The Security Department will work to confirm the magnitude and scope of an emergency or dangerous situation and determine what segment of campus needs notice.
+Members of the timely warning committee (specifically the Center Director, Student Services Administrator, Facilities Manager, and Church Security Department Supervisor) will work together to confirm the magnitude and scope of an emergency or dangerous situation and determine what segment of campus needs notice.